Sally (Flight of the Conchords): Songs

 The episode features three songs: "The Most Beautiful Girl (In the Room)", "Robots", and "Not Crying".
 The first (also known as "Part-Time Model") was based on the conceit of a man "who's not very good at compliments."
 This song was voted number 60 in the 2008 Triple J Hottest 100.
 Later, the song was nominated for an Emmy award for Outstanding Original Music And Lyrics.
 The second song, "Robots" (also known as "Humans Are Dead"), is sung by both Bret and Jemaine.
 It is set in a post-apocalyptic "distant future" (anachronistically stated to be the year 2000), in which all humans are dead and robots have taken over the world.
 Within the context of the show, it is the band's first music video; since the band has very limited funds, Murray constructs the robot costumes himself and films the video using a cell phone.
-The episode's final song is "Not Crying", which Jemaine sings this song in response to Sally breaking up with him.
+The episode's final song is "Not Crying", which Jemaine sings in response to Sally breaking up with him.
 In the song's lyrics, Jemaine denies that he is crying by claiming that "it's just been raining on my face".
 All three of the songs were released on The Distant Future EP in 2007, however, "The Most Beautiful Girl (In the Room)" and "Robots" appeared in live form.
 The two were subsequently re-recorded in studio form for the band's debut album, Flight of the Conchords in 2008.